alvinr/data-modeling/aerospike/inventory/README.md

 {'available': 495, 'name': 'Mens 800m Final'}
 ```

 This solution does satisfy the requirement to track purchases.
-However, splitting the two write operations means that tickets can be decremented from the availability on events, but never added to the purchasedon users­ e.g., if the code crashes between the two statements.
-That would leave with unsold inventory ­ not a good thing!
+However, splitting the two write operations means that tickets can be decremented from the availability on events, but never added to the ```purchased``` on ```users```­ e.g., if the code crashes between the two statements.
+That would leave with unsold inventory ­- not a good thing!

 ## Storing the Purchases Within the Event
-We can change the transactional boundary by using the technique of embedding, as shown in an earlier blog post.
+We can change the transactional boundary by using the technique of embedding, as shown in an [arlier article](../README.md)e.
 We can combine the quantity of tickets available along with who the tickets were sold to:

 ```
 events: